Locking Out the Bots: Fail2ban and CrowdSec on a Modern Linux Server

 sudo fail2ban-client status sshd

 The output lists the number of failures seen and the addresses currently banned.
-To unban an address you blocked by mistake:
+To unban an address you blocked by mistake — which you will, eventually, usually your own home IP after fat-fingering a password:

 sudo fail2ban-client set sshd unbanip 203.0.113.45

-For longer-running offenders, raise bantime dramatically, even to days, and consider a [recidive] jail that watches Fail2ban’s own log to apply much longer bans to addresses that keep coming back.
+For persistent offenders, raise bantime dramatically — days rather than hours — and add a [recidive] jail that watches Fail2ban’s own log and applies much longer bans to addresses that keep coming back after their first ban expires.
+The repeat offenders are rarely worth a second chance.

 Fail2ban defends one server in isolation.
-It only knows what its own logs have shown it, so every server learns about every attacker the hard way, on its own.
-CrowdSec asks a better question: what if servers shared what they learned?
+It only knows what its own logs have shown it, which means every server on the internet learns about every attacker the hard way, independently, one failed login at a time.
+CrowdSec asks the obvious better question: what if servers shared what they learned with each other?

 CrowdSec keeps the log-parsing idea but rebuilds it around collaboration and a cleaner architecture.
-It parses logs and evaluates them against scenarios, which describe attack behaviours such as a brute-force pattern or aggressive crawling.
+It parses logs and evaluates them against scenarios, which describe attack behaviours — a brute-force pattern, aggressive crawling, credential stuffing — rather than single lines.
 When a scenario fires, CrowdSec records a decision, but the enforcement is deliberately separated out into a component called a bouncer.
 The engine decides; the bouncer blocks.
-That separation means one detection engine can drive many enforcement points, a firewall, a web server, a reverse proxy, each running its own bouncer.
+That separation is the clever bit: one detection engine can drive many enforcement points — a firewall, a web server, a reverse proxy — each running its own bouncer, all acting on the same shared intelligence.

 The headline feature is the community angle.
-When CrowdSec instances detect malicious addresses, they can contribute those signals to a shared, curated community blocklist.
-In return, your server can consume that blocklist and pre-emptively block addresses that have attacked other people, before they ever reach you.
+When CrowdSec instances around the network detect malicious addresses, they contribute those signals to a shared, curated community blocklist.
+In return, your server consumes that blocklist and pre-emptively blocks addresses that have attacked other people, before they ever knock on your door.
 It is herd immunity for servers: an attacker that hits one participant gets flagged for everyone.

 CrowdSec provides a repository script that configures your package manager, after which installation is straightforward: